Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [x] setup Sf4
 - [x] setup symfony/webpack-encore
 - [x] add a model with doctrine entities
+- [x] add db fixtures at init! and fixtures for test only: done with the DoctrineFixturesBundle, it will generate fixtures based on var/data/fixtures.db, and when called from test env it will build a small scope of fixtures
 - [x] configure ApiPlatform
 - [x] setup one custom route for ApiPlatform
 - [x] setup custom route with nested objects on create/update/read (read should be solved ith serializer, create/update might be solved with custom route or DTOS so try 2 ways)